tylerneylon/pacpac/readme.md

 ![PacPac Level Samples](https://raw.github.com/tylerneylon/pacpac/master/screenshots/level1_2.png)

-Right now there are 2 mazes to play through.
-This is twice as many as the original pac-man :)
+Right now there are 3 mazes to play through.
+This is thrice as many as the original pac-man :)

-You need the [love](http://love2d.org) game engine to play.
+You need the [löve](http://love2d.org) game engine to play.

 The original code was written in under 24 hours as a challenge.
 My wife didn't believe I could make a pac-man-like game in a day.